nap-complex/pythonPractice/README.md

-# pythonPractice
+# pythonPractice - July 2017
-getthing the flow of the snake
-This reposistory is for running through everything we can find on python

-This is a edit pracice to learn about branching.
+This folder is a git folder connected to github.

+We own the github master and are using this as practice for both python and git / github.